Displaced Tibial Plateau Fracture

 • The articular surface is compressed without a clear fracture line.

-• Usually results from axial loading, such as falling directly on the knee.
+• It usually results from axial loading, such as falling directly on the knee.

 • Internal fixation or bone grafting may be necessary if the depression is severe.